 Northeast Rehabilitation Hospital is accredited by The Joint Commission and is certified by Medicare.
 Northeast Rehab is also proud to have earned The Joint Commission Disease-Specific Care Certification in Stroke, Brain Injury and Amputee Rehabilitation.

 NRHN was instrumental in the founding and development of Northeast Passage, which provides access to adaptive recreational opportunities for disabled individuals.
 Northeast Rehab initially funded the idea and encouraged program development until it was able to become a viable entity on its own.
 NRHN was also instrumental in bringing the “Think First” program to New Hampshire .
 This program is presented in school systems to educate students on ways to prevent Brain and Spinal Cord Injuries.

 To meet the needs of our patients, Northeast Rehab employs a team of over 1000 talented individuals serving in clinical and non-clinical positions.
 We offer people the ability to receive personalized rehabilitation care with the support of an entire network of rehabilitation services.

 Northeast Rehabilitation Hospital Network was founded in 1984 and is owned by physicians.

 Northeast Rehabilitation Hospital Network does not discriminate on the basis of race, religion, color, national origin, sex, age, disability, marital status, sexual preference, or gender identity.

-Additionally Northeast Rehabilitation Hospital will take reasonable steps to ensure that persons with limited English Proficiency will have meaningful access and opportunity to participate in our services.
-Northeast Rehab hospital will provide interpreter services at no cost to our patients when needed.
+Additionally, we will take reasonable steps to ensure that persons with limited English Proficiency will have meaningful access and opportunity to participate in our services.
+NRHN will provide interpreter services at no cost to our patients when needed.

 We will also take reasonable steps to assist patients with disabilities so they have an equal opportunity to participate in our services.

-Watch this video about the history of Northeast Rehab as told by co-founder, Naomi Gardner.
+Watch the video below about the history of Northeast Rehab as told by co-founder, Naomi Gardner.